boazbk/tcs/lec_16_randomized_alg.md

 In this chapter, we will see some examples of randomized algorithms that use randomness to compute a quantity in a faster or simpler way than was known otherwise.
 We will describe the algorithms in an informal / "pseudo-code" way, rather than as Turing macines or NAND-TM/NAND-RAM programs.
-In [chapmodelrand](){.ref} we will discuss how to augment the computational models we say before to incorporate the ability to "toss coins".
+In [chapmodelrand](){.ref} we will discuss how to augment the computational models we saw  before to incorporate the ability to "toss coins".

 ::: {.nonmath}
 This chapter gives some examples of randomized algorithms to get a sense of why probability can be useful for computation.